eclipse/epsilon-website/n/mkdocs/docs/doc/emg.md

 nextInt() : Integer | Returns the next pseudorandom, uniformly distributed integer.
 All `2^32` possible integer values should be produced with (approximately) equal probability. nextInt(upper : Integer) : Integer | Returns a pseudorandom, uniformly distributed integer value between 0 (inclusive) and *upper* (exclusive).
 The argument must be positive. nextInt(lower: Integer, upper : Integer) : Integer | Returns a pseudorandom, uniformly distributed integer value between lower and upper (endpoints included).
-The arguments must be positive and `upper >= lower`. nextReal() : Real | Returns the next pseudorandom, uniformly distributed `real` value between $0.0$ and $1.0$. nextReal(upper : Real) : Real | Returns the next pseudorandom, uniformly distributed `real` value between `0.0` and *upper* (inclusive). nextReal(lower: Real, upper : Real) : Real | Returns a pseudorandom, uniformly distributed `real` value between *lower* and *upper* (endpoints included). nextSample(c : Sequence, k : Integer) : Sequence(Any) | Returns a Sequence of $k$ objects selected randomly from the Sequence $c$ using a uniform distribution.
+The arguments must be positive and `upper >= lower`. nextReal() : Real | Returns the next pseudorandom, uniformly distributed `real` value between `0.0` and `1.0`. nextReal(upper : Real) : Real | Returns the next pseudorandom, uniformly distributed `real` value between `0.0` and *upper* (inclusive). nextReal(lower: Real, upper : Real) : Real | Returns a pseudorandom, uniformly distributed `real` value between *lower* and *upper* (endpoints included). nextSample(c : Sequence, k : Integer) : Sequence(Any) | Returns a Sequence of `k` objects selected randomly from the Sequence `c` using a uniform distribution.
 Sampling from `c` is without replacement; but if c contains identical objects, the sample may include repeats.
-If all elements of $c$ are distinct, the resulting object collection represents a Simple Random Sample of size $k$ from the elements of `c`. nextSample(listID : String, k : Integer) : Sequence(Any) | Same as nextSample but the sequence is referenced by *listID*.
+If all elements of `c` are distinct, the resulting object collection represents a Simple Random Sample of size `k` from the elements of `c`. nextSample(listID : String, k : Integer) : Sequence(Any) | Same as nextSample but the sequence is referenced by *listID*.
 The *listID* has the same meanings as for operation *nextFromList*. nextString() : String | Returns the next string made up from characters of the `LETTER` character set, pseudorandomly selected with a uniform distribution.
 The length of the string is between 4 and 10 characters. nextString(length : Integer) : String | Returns the next String made up from characters of the `LETTER` character set, pseudorandomly selected with a uniform distribution.
 The length of the String is equal to *length*.